 There are various different strategies managers can implement heading into Year 1.
 I would rather draft later to avoid managers being forced to punt the first season due to injuries.

-- You can have a separate rookie draft, which has to be a snake draft, at some point after the initial startup.
+- You can have a separate rookie draft, which has to be a linear draft, at some point after the initial startup.
 This can be immediately afterward, or you can wait as long as you want (as long as you draft before the season starts).

 Annual Rookie Draft